 - Substitute teacher Hollie Holliday turned out to be a very cool teacher and was considered even cooler than Mr Shuester.
 However, she took it too far and let Mercedes sabotage Sue's car and was then unable to deal with the consequences.

-- Dr. Thomas Oliver in Power Rangers Dino Thunder.
-Careers prior to teaching include superhero (more consecutive years doing so than anyone else on the planet), professional race-car driver, and mad scientist (he made robot dinosaurs).
+- Dr. Thomas "Tommy" Oliver in Power Rangers Dino Thunder.
+Careers prior to teaching include superhero (more consecutive years doing so than anyone else on the planet), professional race-car driver, and mad scientist (he helped to create robot dinosaurs).
 Won several martial arts competitions back when he was in school.
 Fit all of his college education, racecar driving, and mad science career into seven years.
 Has finally cut his hair into a cool hairstyle.